 - Shake it to remove excess mineral spirits.

-- Put it into the container and allow it to absorb the sealant.
+- Put it into the container and allow it to absorb the sealer.

 - After a few seconds, take it out and apply the polyurethane.

-Don’t press it into the surface as it can cause paint bubbles and streaks.
-Instead, move it back and forth until you apply all the sealant.
-Once you apply all the absorbed polyurethane, dip the roller into mineral spirits first, then dip it into the container again to absorb more.
+Don’t press the paint roller into the surface as it can create finish bubbles and streaks.
+Instead, move the roller back and forth until you apply the sealer.
+Once you apply the absorbed polyurethane, dip the roller into mineral spirits, wait a few seconds, and dip it back into the paint bucket to absorb more polyurethane.

-To prevent it from drying, put it into a plastic bag and then into a fridge.
-This prevents the roller from drying or turning sticky.
+While polyurethane is drying, put the paint roller into a plastic bag and then into a fridge.
+This prevents the paint roller from drying or turning sticky.
 Once you need a second coat, remove it from the fridge and re-use it.

-Before applying the second coat, dip it into mineral spirits again.
-You need 2-3 coats of polyurethane for proper coverage.
+Before applying the second polyurethane coat, dip the paint into mineral spirits again.
+You need 3-5 polyurethane coats for proper coverage.

 How To Clean a Polyurethane Roller?

-- After applying the last coating of polyurethane, shake off the excess.
-You can also use a paint roller squeezer for this.
+- Shake off excess polyurethane off the roller.
+You can use a roller squeezer for this.

 - Mix dish soap with warm water and soak the roller in the soap mixture.